 - In rare instances, mold toxins can cause neurological problems or even death.

-Exceptionally damp homes and offices can be vulnerable to mold invasions even if no water damage has happened.
+Unusually damp homes and offices can be subject to mold invasions even if no water damage has happened.
 If you see or smell something that could be mold, get an skillful opinion immediately.

 If you want to eradicate mold, the environment where it prospers must first be eliminated.
-Water sources have to be dealt with, and any remaining moisture must be efficiently dried out.
+Water sources have to be handled, and any remaining moisture must be thoroughly dried out.
 Only then can mold elimination and remediation start.

 Whether a leaky roof, burst pipe, or other entry point, it isn’t enough to curtail the tide.
-Moisture can drench hidden areas of your home.
-Without proper cleanup procedures, mold will keep returning to these spots.
+Moisture can soak hidden sections of your home.
+Without proper cleanup methods, mold will keep coming back to these areas.

-If you suspect your home may contain black mold, call Paul Davis today.
-Our team analyzes for presence of black mold before treatment.
-Depend on our specialists to eliminate black mold effectively.
-Keep your family safe, schedule an inspection for black mold today.
+Call Paul Davis now if your home is infested with black mold.
+Our team inspects for presence of black mold before remediation.
+You can depend on our contractors to eliminate black mold quickly.
+Don’t risk your health, get an inspection for black mold now.